-This is a lesson of Patriotic music just for those of you in America to use around the holidays of Independence Day, Memorial Day, and Veterans Day.
+This is a lesson of Patriotic music just for those of you in America to use around the holidays of Flag Day (June 14), Independence Day (July 4), Memorial Day (last Monday in May), and Veterans Day (November 11).
 According to Dictionary.com patriotic music expresses or is inspired by patriotism, and a patriot is someone who ""

 I know our kids will often hear the National Anthem "The Star-Spangled Banner" at sports events and the Olympics, but they rarely hear or learn other great American patriotic songs anymore.
 I've chosen 5 songs that you'll want to introduce them to.
 Sing along with them as well!

 Most of the songs are also associated (sometimes just time-wise) with a particular war that America fought in.
 You may want to study a little about each of those wars when you listen to the song.

 "This Land is Your Land" is a folk song written by Woody Guthrie in 1940.
 World War II had already begun, and the United States would be entering it the following year after the attack on Pearl Harbor.